sopra-fs23-group-27/sopra-fs23-group-27-client/README.md

 In the following, you see the main landing page and entry point for a player to FlagMania.
 You can choose to login or register a user if you want to have your scores tracked.
 Alternatively, you can also play as a guest without registering.
 ![image](.//img/EntryPage.png)

 If you click "Create New Game" you will be directed to the game creation page.
 Here you can choose a name for your lobby and select the game mode you want to play.
-You can either play the Basic Game, where you will be presented with a set of preselected flags and options to choose from, or the Public Game, where you can submit your own guesses for a set of flags.
+You can either play the Basic Game, where you will be presented with a set of preselected flags and options to choose from, or the Advanced Game, where you can submit your own guesses for a set of flags.
 Once you have created your lobby, you will be redirected to the lobby page.
 ![image](.//img/LobbyCreation.png)

 On the lobby page, you can see the lobby name, the game mode, and the players that have joined the lobby.
 You can also copy the lobby code and send it to your friends to invite them to join your lobby.
 Once you are ready to start the game, you can click "Start Game" and you will be redirected to the game page: